Sifu (video game): Plot

-On a rainy night, Yang, a disgraced student of a martial arts school in China, leads a raid on his former school along with four other martial artists: Fajar "The Botanist", a ferocious middle-aged man who wields a machete and never talks; Sean "The Fighter", an arrogant young man who wields a bo staff and regards the school's students as weak; Kuroki "The Artist", a young Japanese woman who wields a bladed three-section staff; and Jinfeng "The CEO", an elderly, one-armed woman who wields a meteor hammer.
+On a rainy night, Yang, a disgraced student of a martial arts school in China, leads a raid on his former school along with four other martial artists of the Dawn Group: Fajar "The Botanist", a ferocious mute middle-aged man who wields a machete; Sean "The Fighter", an arrogant young man who wields a staff and regards the school's students as weak; Kuroki "The Artist", a young Japanese woman who wields a bladed three-section staff; and Jinfeng "The CEO", an elderly, one-armed woman who wields a rope dart.
 After defeating the students, Yang confronts the school's sifu (his former master) and strikes him in the chest, causing him to suffer a fatal heart attack.
 While searching through the sifu's belongings, Yang finds the sifu's only child hiding nearby and orders Fajar to slit their throat.
-The child later wakes up to find their throat healed, thanks to the power of an ancient talisman in their hand, which can revive the dead but exponentially increases their age with each resurrection.
-Vowing revenge on Yang and his accomplices, the child spends the next eight years living in isolation, training relentlessly and gathering information about their targets.
+The child later wakes up to find their throat healed, thanks to the power of an ancient pendant in their hand, which can revive the dead but exponentially increases their age with each resurrection until it breaks from overuse.
+Vowing revenge on the Dawn Group, the child spends the next eight years living in isolation, training relentlessly and gathering information about their targets.

-As an adult, the sifu's child, now a skilled martial artist, begins their quest for revenge, tracking down and executing each of Yang's former accomplices after besting them in combat:
+As an adult, the sifu's child, now a talented but inexperienced martial artist, begins their quest for revenge, tracking down each member of the Dawn Group.
+However, they now wield talismans that grant elemental power, taken on the night of the raid from the sifu and other guardians.
+Yang and the others believed these powers should have been shared to the people, but over time became corrupted by them and eventually began using them for their own selfish gain.
+After clearing out the respective areas leading to each accomplice's domain, the student kills each accomplice: